Bobik77/Digital_electronic_project/README.md

 ![Artys_desk](Doc/img/main_board_visualisation.png)

 ### Periphery PCB
 On periphery board are assigned all 3 distance sensors and 12 RGB LEDS, four for each direction.
-Only red and green emiting chip are used.
+Only red and green emiting chips are used.
 We could use only two-colour LED, but 3-colours LEDs are more common and in most cases less expensives.

 There is also sound small speaker with ĺow-pass filter (used for demodulation of PWM) and op. amplifier.
 You could see piezo buzzer at 3D model, but cicuit is designed for use standart coil speaker.
 Piezo model was used only for PCB view.